Other stories filed under News

 SCCC student among 87 detained at DACA rally

 March 6, 2018

-The Metropolitan police of D.C. gave out three verbal warnings to unlock and clear the street.
+The Metropolitan police of D.C. tried to break up the human chain, giving three verbal warnings to unlock and clear the street.
 When the human chain remained, police arrested 87 people for Citation #22–1307: crowding, obstructing, or incommoding.
 Some of the Dreamers had to spend the night in jail for resisting arrest.

-SCCC’s Sarahi Aguilera partook in the civil disobedience action and was one of the people taken into custody.
-Civil Disobedience is defined as the refusal to obey certain laws or governmental demands for the purpose of influencing legislation or government policy.
-Aguilera put her life on the line to call out to congressman to make a change to DACA.**
+Aguilera was one of the people taken into custody and charged with Civil Disobedience, which is defined as the refusal to obey certain laws or governmental demands for the purpose of influencing legislation or government policy.
+Aguilera said she put her life on the line to call out congressman to make a change to DACA.**

 “I got asked to participate in civil disobedience and I did it.
 Once I was there, I knew there was no going back” Aguilera said.
 She was part of the “third layer” sitting around the inner circles.

 Aguilera spent five hours in a holding room with the other 87 people arrested.
-The Dreamers had zip-ties around their wrist.
+The Dreamers had their wrists zip-tied.
 Each had to get a background check and fill out paperwork, while still being zip-tied.

 “The zip ties were on too tight and when I asked them if they could loosen them, the police officer said ‘no’,” Aguilera explained.

 She was charged with a citation and had to pay a $50 dollar fine before being released.

 March 5 marked the end of the extension period for Congress to act on the DACA program.
 Once again, Congress failed to come to a conclusion and has put off changes to DACA until possibly next year.
 Aguilera has been to D.C. once a month, or a total of six times, since November 2017 to fight for DACA.